larguar/daily-calendar/README.md

 * ~~Utilize loops to populate the data on the page~~
 * ~~Update last time block form to have a border-bottom~~
 * ~~Have the textarea height get taller if the text is longer than the default height~~
-* Automatically "save" an entry by hitting the enter key or clicking out of the textarea
+* ~~Automatically "save" an entry by hitting the enter key or clicking out of the textarea~~
-* Update textarea background color if there's content in it